What is photodynamic therapy?

 An example of one of these new drugs, Photochlor®, is now being used in clinical trials.
 Photochlor or HPPH (2-[1-hexyloxyethyl]-2-devinyl pyropheophorbide-a) is a second-generation photosensitizer.
-It is being studied in the treatment of esophageal, lung, skin, and mouth and throat cancers.
+It’s being studied in the treatment of esophageal, lung, skin, and mouth and throat cancers.
 So far, studies have shown that photosensitivity lasts a much shorter time, and the drug is removed from the body much faster than Photofrin.

 Studies are also being done to try to make PDT work better and have fewer side effects.
-Scientists around the world are looking at things like using ointments containing ferrous or cobalt ions and using hydrogen peroxide on the treated area to improve PDT outcomes, but these studies are in very early stages and more research is needed.
+Scientists around the world are looking at things like using ointments containing ferrous or cobalt ions and using hydrogen peroxide on the treated area to improve PDT outcomes, but these studies are in their early stages and more research is needed.